Pearl in the Alpilles

 January 1986 December 2017 They start walking in front of Senanque

-In between Gessler will hang three innocent people but there comes help!
+In between Gessler will hang three innocent people but help is coming!

 This field lies higher than Senanque.
 The field is finally found by mr. Petit, it has hardly landmarks but he succeeded.
 It happened before that they moved about 20- 30 km. further.